 The logical learner is naturally a critical thinker.
 They function on a different plane of thought.
 They live at that cognitive level most of the time, and are therefore highly intelligent individuals.
 Their assimilation of information comes through analysis.

 Their own curiosity is what drives them.
-Their desire for understanding and comprehension is contagious, and they have a thirst to discover the unknown in making it known to others.
+Their desire for understanding and comprehension for the process is contagious, and they have a thirst to discover the unknown in making it known to others.
 They often ask probing questions their peers would not necessarily think about, or would possibly consider a moot or lame point.
 But the logical learner will drive it home, forging a path that brings hidden things to the surface, and enlightenment where there was darkness.
 When they do, they can garner awe that leaves peers eating their dust.

 They learn through inquisition, rationale, logic, and they are gifted in areas of problem-solving and strategy.

-They enjoy analysis, they create hypotheses, and they often conduct research.
+They enjoy theory, analysis, and statistics.
+They create hypotheses, and they often conduct research.
 These are the “thinkers”, and they are generally very pensive individuals because they ponder so deeply.
 The goal of the logical learner is not merely to gain knowledge, but to achieve understanding.
 Their minds gravitate toward contemplation.
 In their study they will always dig deeper, which often launches them to higher levels in academia.
 They can have a diversity of secondary learning styles which they may employ toward this end.
 In doing so they become the “professional students”, who continue to aspire to higher levels.

 Their cognitive skills are extraordinary.
 These are the people that push society to new heights and open new portals for development.
 Their success and satisfaction comes with the comprehension of any given subject by which their mastery is achieved.
 They value higher education, and it is not uncommon for them to have more than one degree.
 They commonly obtain PhD’s and win awards for their achievements, and they make excellent mentors once they are satisfied, having mastered their area of expertise.